unitedcoresystems/Bootcampclass-2023/Projects/Project-04_3-Tier-Architecture/Step-01.md

 ```

 This will create a new partition on /dev/xvdf.
 After this, you can format the partition and mount it as needed.
-Now,  your changes has been configured succesfuly, exit out of the gdisk console and do the same for the remaining disks /dev/xvdh and /dev/xvdg.
+Now,  your changes has been configured succesfuly, exit out of the gdisk console.

+6. Create partitions for other disks /dev/xvdh and /dev/xvdg.

 ```
 sudo gdisk /dev/xvdh